Azrealy/todo-command-manager/README.md

 1 | A task has completed
 ```
 ## Complete todo task
-When use the `delete` subcommand int type argument should be setted.
+When use the `delete` sub-command int type argument should be given.
 ```bash
 $todo complete 1
 Task 1 complete.